-While initially, the UVVRP has been activated in Metro Manila for quite a while now, several cities in Luzon have already implemented a similar number coding scheme.
-We already talked about the number coding scheme in Baguio, there’s also one in Cabanatuan, and in Dagupan
+Today, the Metropolitan Manila Development Authority (MMDA) oversees number coding in Metro Manila, while several cities in Luzon have already implemented a similar number coding scheme.
+We already talked about the number coding scheme in Baguio, there’s also one in Cabanatuan, and in Dagupan.

-Last year, the Cavite provincial government started to implement a coding traffic scheme.
+The Cavite provincial government has now joined the fray as it started to implement a number coding traffic scheme.
 Here’s our guide on how it works.

 Like Metro Manila, Cavite has bad traffic congestion as it serves as the gateway to the more southern provinces